-A major Facilities' Capital Program to repair or replace a number of maintenance facility buildings began in late 2008.
+Utilizing the Assessment and Recommendation Report, a major Facilities' Capital Program to repair or replace a number of maintenance facility buildings began in late 2008.
 The initial emphasis of this program was the repair of existing systems and the improvement of the working environment for Illinois Tollway employees.
 These improvements have been and continue to be consistent with the Illinois Tollway's desire for sustainable facilities.
+A scope and schedule for this ten year program has been approved.
+However, due to funding restrictions the budget is approved annually thus requiring annual review of the program and prioritization of the repairs.